Thebuilderekes/blog/notes.md

     header('location: ' .
 ROOT_URL . 'signup.php');
     die();
 }else {
+     // if evertything went well and sign up was successful insert user into the users table with below code
   //watch the video and edit this section if it doesn't work
    $insert_user_query = "INSERT INTO users (firstname, lastname, username, email, password, avatar, is_admin) VALUES ('$firstname', '$lastname', '$username', '$email', '$hashed_password', '$avatar_name', 0)";
    //leave comment content saying thank you and point that the issue at 2:44:41 to say that the issue was at line 76 for the closing bracket for VALUES